simon-mo/R1-Benchmark/README.md

 ```

 4. Run the benchmark
 Run the server via `just serve-vllm` or `just serve-sgl`.
 Run the benchmark via `just run-sweeps` or `just run-sweeps sgl`.

 * Note that for SGL, you need to download the model first because it cannot run with dummy format.
   Please modify the `Justfile` to point to the correct path.

+* For TP4 (Qwen/QwQ-32B), you need to use `just serve-vllm-qwq-32b` and `just serve-sgl-qwq-32b`.
+With `just run-sweeps vllm 'Qwen/QwQ-32B'` and `just run-sweeps sgl 'Qwen/QwQ-32B'`, you can get the results.

+* For TP1 (Llama-3.1-8B), you need to use `just serve-vllm-llama-8b` and `just serve-sgl-llama-8b`.
+With `just run-sweeps vllm 'deepseek-ai/DeepSeek-R1-Distill-Llama-8B'` and `just run-sweeps sgl 'deepseek-ai/DeepSeek-R1-Distill-Llama-8B'`, you can get the results.

 5. Aggregate the results
 ```bash
 just show-results
 ```

-As of March 16, 2025, the results are as follows:
+As of March 16, 2025, the results are as follows for R1:
 ```
     Benchmark Comparison: vLLM vs SGL (Output Tokens/s) ┏━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━┳━━━━━━━━━┳━━━━━━━━┳━━━━━━━┓